Hodapp87/automata_scratch/README.md

 - Picking at random the diagonal on the quad to triangulate with does seem to turn 'error' just to noise, and in its own way this is preferable.

+# Abstractions

+- Encode the notions of "generator which transforms an existing list of boundaries", "generator which transforms another generator"
+- This has a lot of functions parametrized over a lot of functions.
+Need to work with this somehow.  (e.g. should it subdivide this boundary? should it merge opening/closing boundaries?)
+- Work directly with lists of boundaries.
+The only thing I ever do with them is apply transforms to all of them, or join adjacent ones with corresponding elements.